JoernT/AppBlueprint/README.md

 NOTE: if for some reason your grunt tasks are not working as expected it sometimes helps to completely re-install all libs listed in package.json.
 For this delete your 'node_modules' directory and run `npm install` again.

+## Adapt to your needs

+In order to use AppBlueprint for your project you'll need to edit package.json and adapt it for your application.
+You'll want to change at least the 'name','description' and 'author' fields.
+The entries should be pretty self-explaining.

 ## Grunt command reference